 It seems to me that nobody has worked on them like Sebastien Lagarde from Unity.
 In 2013, Sebastien was already talking about their use and their limits.

 I sometimes see shaders with the 0 value in albedo.
 I agree that the 0 value can be an optimization since there is no value nor bsdf to evaluate.
 But keep in mind that the 0 value would likely stop the light path in a RGB render engine.

-My process to generate this chart was pretty simple.
+My process to generate these charts was pretty simple.
 I merged one chart posted on ACEScentral, one from Sebastien Lagarde and the macbeth color checker into one.
 Since most of these charts have sRGB values between 0 and 255, I used this converter to normalize them.
-I had to dig a bit to find the macbeth values in sRGB.
-Then in Nuke, I used an OCIOcolorspace node to convert from “Utility – Linear – sRGB” to “ACES – ACEScg”.
-And voila !
+I also had to dig a bit to find the macbeth values in sRGB.

 This whole process, similar to the asset conversion shown here, can be simplified by importing the charts into Nuke and directly pick the values in the viewer.

-The luminance values comes from Nuke’s viewer and are in “linear“.
+There are now two charts : one with ACEScg values and one with Linear – sRGB values.
+The luminance values comes from Nuke’s viewer.
 I have ordered the albedo values by luminance as I thought it would be more convenient.
-The chart itself has been written as a jpg file with the following “colorspace” : “Utility – sRGB – Texture”.
+The charts themselves have been written as png files with the following “colorspace” : “Utility – sRGB – Texture”.

 You may want to use these values with “a pinch of salt”, since we don’t know exactly if they are strictly about diffuse reflectance or albedo.
 From the render tests I have been doing about charcoal, here are some more accurate values (which match the ones from Unreal Engine) :

 |Diffuse Reflectance||Specular Reflectance||Total Albedo|